 Plan a night or two in Ottawa before the trip.
 It’s the closest big city to Smith Falls, being only an hour’s drive away.
 Its home to an international airport and a train station plus a terrific number of incredible things to do.

-If you want to see how it feels and what it looks like on the boat watch the 30 second video.
+If you want to see how it feels and what it looks like on the Le Boat watch the 30-second video.
 I think you’ll be hooked.

 It didn’t take long for the company to become extremely popular on the Rideau Canal system.
 Granted they already had a base of clients in Europe who have been cruising the canals and waterways for years but the word is out that the boats make a great holiday.

 In 2019 a second base was added at Seeley’s Bay.
 One-way cruising is available and at a minimum there will be two new five cabin boats introduced.
-They are accepting bookings already.
 Visit the website to learn more visit cruising the Rideau Lake System.

 When I say this was one of the big highlights of my summer I really mean it.
 It was fun, different, relaxing and a great way to explore the area.